-Music A Level is an exciting course with something for everyone.
-It offers the opportunity to analyse, perform and compose in a variety of different styles, from Western Classical symphonic music to Glam Rock, developing the skills, confidence and music theory needed to progress into the Music Industry.
+Music A-Level offers the opportunity to analyse, perform and compose in a variety of different styles to develop your skills, confidence and music theory.

-In the coursework unit, you will complete between 4.5 – 10minutes of composition from a minimum of two compositions.
-Composition one is completely free and can be in any chosen style, from folk to heavy metal and composition two is a technical exercise with a given brief in the Western Classical Tradition.
+Coursework unit – you will complete between 4.5 – 10 minutes of composition from a minimum of two compositions.
+Composition one can be in any chosen style and composition two is a technical exercise with a given brief in the Western Classical Tradition.

 Many of our students have gained places at top Music institutions, including RNCM, Birmingham Conservatoire, Leeds College of Music and BIMM, as well as Huddersfield University, Salford University and Bangor University.

-At least two 5s and three 4s at GCSE, including at least a 5 in GCSE Music (if studied).
-You will need to have a minimum standard of grade 5 practical or above on your instrument.
+At least five 5s at GCSE, including at least a 6 in GCSE Music (if studied).
+You will need to have a minimum standard of grade 5 practical or above in your instrument.
+You will be auditioned in your first study instrument.
 The ability to read and understand written musical notation in at least two different clefs is essential.